 Read more about Dr. Milner at The Neuro's website.

 Bees play an intrinsic part in the natural cycle, and beekeeper Marc-André Roberge co-created Nectar, an AI-based platform to monitor and assist in maintaining the health of bee colonies.
 Using precise readings and in-hive monitoring, Nectar provides live to-the-minute updates on conditions and the necessary data to keep the bees and their colonies in tip-top shape.
 Sweet!

 Defining what it means to be multidisciplinary, Lucas LaRochelle’s boundless creativity and community-minded ingenuity embraces fashion, graphic design, art curation and LGBTQ+ documentation and visibility.
 Their award-winning Queering the Map project allows users to plot specific points on the world map and upload a memory from their lives, in effect “queering” and celebrating these experiences – in effect creating a moving archive of connectivity that’s growing by leaps and bounds.

-Connect with Lucas at his webpage.
+Connect with Lucas at their webpage.

 Yoshua Bengio is the type of scholar spoken of in hushed tones, his research findings and innovations changing the face of artificial intelligence and deep learning.
 Besides acting as head of the MILA (Montréal Institute for Learning Algorithms), co-director of the Learning in Machines & Brains project at the Canadian Institute for Advanced Research, Canada Research Chair in Statistical Learning Algorithms and the scientific director of IVADO, Bengio’s Google Scholar citations number nearly 170,000 and if that doesn’t say “resident genius,” we don’t know what does.